Dayanand Shetty: Career

 Shetty has acted in TV commercials, plays and films.
 He also won the "Best Looking Guy" vote, conducted by Indian Television in 2002.
-He also participated in Jhalak Dikhhla Jaa (Season 4), dance reality show.
+He also participated in Jhalak Dikhhla Jaa (Season 4), a dance reality show.

 A song was recorded for CID episode (aired on 21 January 2012), which was a lullaby sung by Shetty and his fellow actors Shivaji Satam and Aditya Shrivastava.
 His talent as a singer has been appreciated in talk shows like Movers and Shakers as well.

-The movies he has acted in include Johnny Gaddaar, Runway and Singham Returns.
+The movies he has acted in include Johnny Gaddaar, Runway, Singham Returns and Singham Again.

-Daya Shetty has made guest appearances in shows like Jassi Jaissi Koi Nahin and Kkusum.
+Shetty has made guest appearances in shows like Jassi Jaissi Koi Nahin and Kkusum.
 He has acted in Gutur Gu, which is a silent comedy show (in both season one and two).
-He has made appearances as Celebrity Guest in shows including Deal Ya No Deal, Entertainment Ke Liye Kuch Bhi Karega (season 4), Kahani Comedy Circus Ki and Aapka Sapna Hamara Apna.
+He has made appearances as a celebrity guest in shows including Deal Ya No Deal, Entertainment Ke Liye Kuch Bhi Karega (season 4), Kahani Comedy Circus Ki and Aapka Sapna Hamara Apna.

 He participated in 5th season of Khatron Ke Khiladi doing many stunts, but was eventually eliminated.

-Daya Shetty and Shivaji Satam appeared as Celebrity Guests in the TV show Sa Re Ga Ma Pa L'il Champs (in the Independence Day Special episode of 2011).
-Daya Shetty, Shivaji Satam, Aditya Srivastava and Narendra Gupta also appeared in Kaun Banega Crorepati in 2014.
+Shetty and Shivaji Satam appeared as celebrity guests on the TV show Sa Re Ga Ma Pa L'il Champs (in the Independence Day Special episode of 2011).
+Shetty, Satam, Aditya Srivastava and Narendra Gupta also appeared on Kaun Banega Crorepati in 2014.
 He has won the best-supporting actor award (for the role of Senior Inspector Daya in CID) in the Gold Awards 2012.